XPipe LogoXPipe Documentation

 Introduction

 The XPipe Python API is a Python client for the XPipe HTTP API.
 It is essentially a wrapper for the raw HTTP API and intended to make working with it more convenient.
+If you are not that comfortable with Python, the API can also be used in other languages via a simple HTTP client library that supports exchanging json requests.

 Installation